Elizabeth Mitchell (musician): 1990–2009

 In 1991, Mitchell and Daniel Littleton started recording and performing as a duo.
 After playing shows with double-bassist Rick Lassiter they recorded a 4-track cassette of their songs.
 Jenny Toomey, co-owner of Simple Machines Records heard it, and offered to release an album on her label; the result was Tales of Brave Ida in 1994.
 Littleton's brother Michael joined the band soon afterwards, and Karla Schickele joined in 1996, creating Ida's first classic lineup.
 They have since released seven studio albums, in addition to various live albums, EPs and compilations.

 Mitchell fell into the world of children's music in part by accident.
 Her first album of children's music, You Are My Flower, was recorded in a single afternoon in 1998 at the home studio of Warren Defever of the band His Name is Alive.
 It was not intended for commercial release, but after much word of mouth demand, she released the album on her and Daniel's record label, Last Affair Records.

-Mitchell samy a duet with Ziggy Marley on his 2009 release Family Time.
+Mitchell sang a duet with Ziggy Marley on his 2009 release Family Time.